R3Conclave/graal-patches/README.md

 ## Building Graal
-Before building the artifact keep in mind that this project will clone [Oracle's GraalVM](https://github.com/oracle/graal), apply a patch to the cloned repository, and then build the artifact `graal-sdk.tar.gz`.
+Before building the artifact keep in mind that this project will clone [Oracle's GraalVM](https://github.com/oracle/graal), apply a patch to the cloned repository, and then build the artifact `graalvm.tar.gz`.

-Follow the instructions below to build `graal-sdk.tar.gz` using the scripts:
+Follow the instructions below to build `graalvm.tar.gz` using the scripts:
 ```
 ./scripts/build_docker_images.sh
 ./scripts/build.sh
 ```

-Follow the instructions below to build `graal-sdk.tar.gz` manually:
+Follow the instructions below to build `graalvm.tar.gz` manually:
 ```
 ./scripts/devenv_shell.sh
 ./gradlew buildGraal